 - After 15 minutes, drain the lentils and drop it in a heavy bottom saucepan with the water and 1 teaspoon salt.
 Bring the water to a boil and then, bring the heat down to medium low and let the lentil simmer for about 20 minutes until the lentils are cooked through.
 You can also pressure cook the lentils.

 - While the lentils boil, you can prepare the spinach on the side.
 Place a skillet on medium heat and pour the oil.
-Once the oil heats up, drop the spinach along with rest of the salt and turmeric powder.
-Give it a stir and cook for 2 to 3 minutes.
+Once the oil heats up, drop the spinach (onion if using) along with the rest of the salt and turmeric powder.
+Give it a stir and cook for 5 minutes. if you are suing the tomato, add that too and let it cook for 2 minutes.
 Once done, switch off the heat and leave the cooked spinach on the pan.